-The board acknowledges its responsibility for the entire process of risk management, as well as for forming an opinion on the effectiveness of this process.
-Management is accountable to the board for designing, implementing and monitoring the process of risk management, as well as integrating it with the day-to-day activities of the Group.
-The board is ultimately responsible for any financial loss or reduction in shareholder value suffered by the Group.
-It is therefore responsible for ensuring that proper risk management and monitoring systems are in place.
+The board acknowledges its overall responsibility for the process of risk management, as well as for reviewing its effectiveness.
+Executive Management is accountable to the board for designing, implementing and monitoring the process of risk management, as well as integrating it with the day-to-day activities of the group.
+It should be noted that this process is designed to manage, rather than eliminate, the risk of failure to achieve the Group's business objectives, and can only provide reasonable, and not absolute, assurance against material misstatement or loss.